tomdcc/sham/doc/guide/src/chapters/040-built-in-generators.md

 ## Product Name

-Sham has a product name generator based on a Sped definition file.
+Sham has a product name generator based on a Spew definition file.
 See the following output:

     Sham sham = new Sham();